-5These two conflict datasets contain very disaggregated data that allows us to identify the location of many types of conflict including civil, non-civil, state based, non-state based, local, communal, and ethnic conflicts, among others.
+&lt;sup>5These two conflict datasets contain very disaggregated data that allows us to identify the location of many types of conflict including civil, non-civil, state based, non-state based, local, communal, and ethnic conflicts, among others.
 Importantly, in some cases, these types are not fully mutually exclusive as, e.g., ethnic conflict may also be part of a civil or local conflict or related to land disputes.

-6Starting with Nunn (2008) the spatial distribution of ethnic homelands introduced in Murdock (1959) has been widely used in economics and related fields for diverse purposes; among others, identifying the spatial distribution of ethnic groups partitioned by the Scramble for Africa (Michalopoulos and Papaioannou, 2016), assigning pre-colonial cultural characteristics like the degree of political centralization (Michalopoulos and Papaioannou, 2013b) or social structure (Moscona et al., 2020), computing geographic characteristics of ethnic homelands (Fenske, 2014; Depetris-Chauvin and Özak, 2018), and estimating the intensity of the disease environment (Alsan, 2015; Depetris-Chauvin and Weil, 2018).
-As Moscona et al. (2020) have shown these borders have persisted and predict contemporary discontinuities in ethnic identification.
+&lt;sup>6Starting with Nunn (2008) the spatial distribution of ethnic homelands introduced in Murdock (1959) has been widely used in economics and related fields for diverse purposes; among others, identifying the spatial distribution of ethnic groups partitioned by the Scramble for Africa (Michalopoulos and Papaioannou, 2016), assigning pre-colonial cultural characteristics like the degree of political centralization (Michalopoulos and Papaioannou, 2013b) or social structure (Moscona et al., 2020), computing geographic characteristics of ethnic homelands (Fenske, 2014; Depetris-Chauvin and Özak, 2018), and estimating the intensity of the disease environment (Alsan, 2015; Depetris-Chauvin and Weil, 2018).